meetoseh/backend/docs/redis/keys.md

     which is the same time this was added to the pending set
   - `message_resource_last_updated_at` is the last time we learned about an update to this message resource
-  - `message_resource` contains a subset of the fields from Twilio's MessageResource, with dates transcoded to seconds since the unix epoch.
-Only the 4 indicated fields are kept.
+  - `message_resource_sid` is the sid of the message resource
+  - `message_resource_status` is the status of the message resource
+  - `message_resource_error_code` is an optional string providing context to the status
+  - `message_resource_date_updated` is the posix time the resource was updated on Twilio's servers, last we knew, used for disambiguating out of order events
   - `failure_job_last_called_at` when the recovery job runs, it atomically checks and increases this value when deciding what failure jobs to queue.
 Null if the failure job hasn't been run before
   - `num_failures` starts at zero; when the recovery job runs, it atomically increases this value if it's going to queue a failure job.
-  - `num_changes` starts at zero and is incremented whenever the redis key is updated, used as a concurrency tool.
+  - `num_changes` starts at zero and is incremented whenever the any field is updated, used as a concurrency tool.
 Avoids the unlikely case of a collision on the timestamp fields, and the more likely case of clock drift causing the timestamps to not reflect the true order of events
+  - `phone_number` is the E.164 phone number the message was sent to
+  - `body` is the message that was sent
+  - `failure_job` is a json-encoded job callback, e.g., `{"name": "runners.example", "kwargs": {}}`
+  - `success_job` is a json-encoded job callback

 - `sms:send_job:lock` is a basic redis lock key used to ensure only one sms send job is running at a time